-There are two PC rooms in Castle, both on Hall Stairs, close to the Library.
+There is a PC room in Castle on Hall Stairs, close to the Library.
 The computers are upgraded to stay in line with the University specifications and currently run Windows 7 with a variety of applications available for use.
 They are networked and equivalent to using the computers located anywhere else in the University.
-There are printers and scanners there, but the computers also have access to the more specialised printers and plotters located within the Information Technology Service.
+There is a printer and scanner there, but the computers also have access to the more specialised printers and plotters located within the Information Technology Service.
 However, all student study-bedrooms are networked, being connected to the University's IT system.

 The College Library

 Our onsite College library is open 24 hours a day and has some 10,000 books, mostly recommended text for degree courses and supplementary reading.
 The library is a popular place for quiet study, especially during exam times.
 The Minstrels' Gallery at the south end of the Great Hall has been converted into an extension for the library, providing more work space for study and storage for less frequently used books.
 The Library and Minstrels' Gallery are also wireless areas for network access through laptops, the latter having more power sockets available.

 The library relies on the honesty of borrowers to sign out books.
 The library is overseen by Dr Richard Lawrie with assistance from the Junior Lowe Librarian and the JCR's Library Committee.
 The Library exists to provide a pleasant working environment for members of University College and a stock of books for their use.
 It is laid out over several floors off Hall Stairs, to the south of the Great Hall.